mechimavericks/CodeWar1.0/README.md

 If you have any questions or suggestions regarding CodeWar 1.0, feel free to reach out to us at [mechimavericks@gmail.com](mailto:mechimavericks@gmail.com).

+## Discord
+Join our Discord community to connect with other participants, share ideas, and get support during the event: [Discord Link](https://discord.gg/tSeEdunV8c).

 Happy coding!